 This bill proposes amendments and new provisions to the North Dakota Century Code regarding the registration and operation of farm tractors on interstate highways.
-It introduces a requirement for farm tractor owners or lessees to pay a $25 annual fee to operate their tractors on access-controlled, paved, and divided multilane interstate highways.
+It establishes that owners or lessees of farm tractors must pay a $25 annual fee to operate on access-controlled, paved, and divided multilane interstate highways.
 Additionally, while operating on these highways, farm tractors must be free of debris and followed by a motor vehicle displaying flashing hazard warning signals.
-The bill also establishes penalties for violations of these provisions, with a $100 fee for certain infractions and a $200 fee for others.
+The bill also introduces penalties for violations of these provisions, with a $100 fee for certain infractions and a $200 fee for others.

 Furthermore, the bill amends existing speed limit regulations, allowing the director to designate high accident zones on interstate highways where speed limits may be reduced to 60 miles per hour.
-It also permits speed limit reductions during adverse weather conditions that affect visibility.
-Importantly, the bill stipulates that no vehicle, including farm tractors, may drive below 40 miles per hour on these highways unless it is being followed by a vehicle with flashing hazard lights.
-These changes aim to enhance safety and regulate the operation of farm tractors on major roadways.
+It also permits speed limit reductions during adverse weather conditions that affect visibility and safety.
+Importantly, it establishes a minimum speed limit of 40 miles per hour on interstate highways, with an exception for farm tractors that are being followed by a vehicle with flashing hazard lights.
+These changes aim to enhance safety and regulation for farm tractor operations on major roadways.

 Adopted by the House Transportation Committee: 39-04-18, 39-06.1-09, 39-09-02, 39-09-09